stilldavid/userland-book/literary_environment/index.md

 otherwise, it cares what case the letters on a line are, and it pays attention to things like whitespace.

-a digression: options and redirection
+options, standard IO, and redirection
 -------------------------------------

 Above, when we wanted to ask `sort` to behave differently, we gave it what is